Martian01/openTeamOneServer/README.md

 ### Step 3: Login

-When the server is running you call up the admin page in a web browser.
+When the server is running you call up the start page in a web browser.
 Assuming your server listens on TCP port 8080 (depends on your run configuration), you would enter the URL http://localhost:8080 in your browser.

-The default login is user "admin" with password "admin".
+The default administration login is user "admin" with password "admin".

 ![Admin Login](docu/demo2.png)